- “Superfood” is essentially a marketing term used to sell healthy foods as supplements or encourage people to buy more of them.

 You may be familiar with garbanzo beans, or chickpeas, thanks to the rise in popularity of hummus, a ground up and seasoned version of chickpeas.

 These tan colored beans are packed with soluble fiber to absorb water and help you feel full.
-Chickpeas are also nutrient dense and provide you with 7 grams of protein and 22 grams of complex carbohydrates.

 Not only does this significant amount of protein help you build lean muscle mass and control your hunger, but it will also help you cut calories.

 In a study conducted by scientists at the University of Toronto, men who were fed pasta with sauce that contained lentils ended up eating fewer calories than participants who ate the pasta without lentils.